prateek-b10/PizzaHut_SQL_Analysis/README.md

-**PizzaHut-SQL-Project**
+#About the Project#

-An end-to-end SQL project analyzing PizzaHut sales data using MySQL.
-Includes insights on revenue, order trends, and customer preferences.
+This SQL project analyzes PizzaHut sales data, focusing on sales, pizza types, pizza details and customer preferences.

  🍕 PizzaHut Sales Analysis using SQL